Emualluig/Phonemote/README.md

 ### Short Term TODO
  - [ ] More Stable Connection
  - [ ] More Stable PowerPoint Interop (It sometimes crashes on opening new presentations and other events)
- - [ ] More PowerPoint Controls on PhonemoteMobile (currently it only has 'next slide')
+ - [ ] More PowerPoint Controls on PhonemoteMobile
  - [ ] Better communication of commands between Mobile and Desktop
- - [ ] Ability to select between multiple PowerPoints
+ - [ ] Better ability to select between multiple PowerPoints
  - [ ] Better GUIs
  - [ ] Documentation and Comments